|Date||282 AC - 283 AC|

 - Main article: Sack of King's Landing

-Meanwhile, Ser Gregor Clegane and Amory Lorch had entered Maegor's Holdfast, to deal with the rest of the royal family, to secure the throne for Robert and to prove that House Lannister had forsaken the Targaryens forever.
-Gregor Clegane killed Prince Aegon, Prince Rhaegar's son and heir, while the babe's mother watched, and then raped and murdered Princess Elia herself with Aegon's blood and brains still on his hands.
-Ser Amory dragged Princess Rhaenys from under her father's bed and killed her, stabbing her half a hundred times.
+Meanwhile, Ser Gregor Clegane and Ser Amory Lorch had entered Maegor's Holdfast to deal with the rest of the royal family, to secure the throne for Robert, and to prove that House Lannister had forsaken the Targaryens forever.
+Gregor killed Prince Aegon Targaryen, Rhaegar's son and heir in front of the child's mother, Princess Elia Martell, and then raped and murdered Elia herself with Aegon's blood and brains still on his hands.
+Amory dragged Princess Rhaenys Targaryen from under her father's bed and killed her, stabbing her half a hundred times.

-Siege of Storm's End
+End of the Siege of Storm's End

 - Main article: Siege of Storm's End

-Skirmish at the Tower of Joy
+Combat at the Tower of Joy

 Assault on Dragonstone